National Music Centre: Customs House

 In 2003, TriumphEnt and Cantos Music Museum joined forces to become the Cantos Music Foundation, located at the historic Customs House building, 134-11th Avenue S.E, and expanded its presentation of music programs using the collection and gallery spaces.
 In 2005, an exhibition commemorating 100 years of music in Alberta to mark the Centennial led to plans to expand the organization’s scope to chronicle, celebrate, and foster a broader vision for music in Canada.
 In February 2012, Cantos became the National Music Centre.

-As the centre began to outgrow its space, plans for construction of a 60,000 square-foot facility in Calgary’s East Village with a projected cost of $168 million.
+As the centre began to outgrow its space, it planned to construct a 60,000 square-foot facility in Calgary’s East Village with a projected cost of $168 million.
 With a design by Portland architect Brad Cloepfil, construction began on February 22, 2013.
 The final steel beam was set into place on December 12, 2014.
 The building eventually cost $191 million.

 The National Music Centre held its last public tour at the Customs House on December 28, 2014.
-After that the location shut down in order to begin the move to the new centre in Calgary’s East Village.
+After that, the location shut down in order to begin the move to the new centre in Calgary’s East Village.